Functorial invariants for chaos topology from data: The templex: definitions

 Cell complexes can be of different types depending on the construction rules used to build them from a point cloud.
 A BraMAH complex is designed so that the topology of a (branched) manifold underlying a point cloud in phase space can be faithfully described by a cell complex whose dimension coincides with that of the underlying manifold \cite{sciamarella1999topological, sciamarella2001unveiling,charo2020topology}.
 Here, a branched manifold is understood as a space that is locally a manifold almost everywhere~\cite{gilmore1998topological}.
 In Ref.~\cite{sciamarella2024new}, a BraMAH complex of dimension $h$ is defined as a cell complex constructed from a point cloud embedded in an $n$-dimensional phase space, with cells of dimension $k\le h$, such that: (i) the $0$-cells are a sparse subset of the original cloud of points in phase space; (ii) $h=d$, where $d\le n$ is the intrinsic dimension of the underlying branched manifold being sampled; and (iii) each $h$-cell is such that $h$ of the singular values that describe the distribution of the points around the barycenter of the cell scale linearly with the number of points in the cell~\cite{sciamarella1999topological, sciamarella2001unveiling}.

-A BraMAH complex can be defined independently of algorithmic implementations as a finite cell complex~$K$ whose geometric realization $|K|$ is a manifold or a branched manifold, such that for each point $x\in|K|$ there exists an integer $\kappa(x)$\,--\,the local topological dimension\,--\,for which a neighborhood of~$x$ is homeomorphic to an open subset of $\mathbb{R}^{\kappa(x)}$.
+A BraMAH complex can be defined independently of algorithmic implementations as a finite cell complex~$K$ whose geometric realization $|K|$ is a manifold or a branched manifold.
 A cell is said to be top-dimensional if it is not a face of any cell of strictly higher dimension in the complex, even if its dimension is not maximal globally.
 A \emph{junction locus} is a subcomplex where three or more top-dimensional cells meet along cells of lower dimension, assuming a minimal local cell structure; see Ref.~\cite{charo2022templex} for details.
 These are the loci where a branched manifold fails to be a manifold.
-Figures~\ref{fig:bramah_complexes}(a) and (b) display sampled trajectories and BraMAH complexes corresponding to two prototypical attractors.
-The junction loci are indicated with thick lines.